ToniWonKanobi/theoveranalyzed.net/README.md

       |     |   Site header (top of every page)
       |     +-- footer.html
       |     |   Site footer (bottom of every page)
-      |     `-- postHeader.html
+      |     +-- postHeader.html
-      |         Post header (top of every post, after the site header.
+      |     |   Post header (top of every post, after the site header.
 Handlebars template.)
+      |     +-- postFooter.html
+      |     |   Post footer (bottom of every post, after the site content.
+Handlebars template.)
+      |     +-- DayTeplate.html
+      |     |   The day loop, Used to render a day
+      |     +-- ArtialPartial.html
+      |     |   Single article listing, used to render a single article in a day
+      |     +-- FooterTemplate.html
+      |         Page footer, used to render pagination
       +-- public/
-      |     `-- Any static files, such as images/css/javascript/etc.
+      |     +-- Any static files, such as images/css/javascript/etc.
-      `-- posts/
+      +-- posts/
           All the pages & posts are here.
 Pages in the root, posts ordered by day.
 For example:
             +-- index.md
             |   Root file; note that DayTemplate, ArticlePartial, and FooterTemplate are